 Shimona began her musical studies with the piano at the age of 5, achieving an ABRSM Diploma in Music Performance in 2014.
 Though the piano was her first instrument, voice was undoubtedly a significant aspect of her musical life.
 Shimona has extensive experience with choral music and has also pursued other musical interests by forming her own jazz band in 2014.

-Shimona’s passion lies on the operatic stage but also in the area of music therapy and she is delighted to be working towards a career in both fields by commencing the study of a Master of Arts in Music Therapy at the Guildhall School of Music and Drama in September 2021.
+Shimona’s passion lies on the operatic stage but also in the area of music therapy and she is delighted to be working towards a career in both fields by continuing her studies towards a Master of Arts in Music Therapy at the Guildhall School of Music and Drama.